-The safety of your dog is likely one of the largest concerns you have.
-When they are sick or hurt, you ensure that they are seen by a licensed veterinarian and meticulously care for them during their recovery by ensuring that they receive all of the required medication.
+Your dog’s safety is likely one of the largest concerns you have.
+When they are sick or hurt, you ensure that a licensed veterinarian sees them and meticulously care for them during their recovery by ensuring that they receive all of the required medication.
 We love them with all of our hearts and they, in turn, are completely loyal to us.

 First aid is the first line of defence from infection and has been known to save lives on countless occasions.
 We often do not see the need for first aid when it comes to our dogs, but rest assured, it is essential for every dog owner to be well versed in any first aid they can gain knowledge in to help the dog.
 All forms of first aid are great to know, but one that is beneficial but rarely thought of is how to treat a dog who comes too close to barbed wire.